pivotal-cf/docs-on-demand-service-broker/creating.html.md

 }
 ```

-In the main function for the adapter, the author call the `HandleCommandLineInvocation` function, with the adapter object
+In the main function for the adapter, the author calls the `HandleCommandLineInvocation` function, with the adapter object

 ```go
 package main